 - Completed application forms must be returned within 24 hrs of reserving a property (unless otherwise agreed with Castle Estates).
 Please allow 48hrs to process the paperwork.

-- It is a condition of the lease that all tenants have Tenants Liability Insurance to cover damage to Landlords property.
-We strongly recommend also taking out Tenants Contents Insurance.
+- It is the tenants responsibility to have Tenants Liability Insurance to cover damage to Landlords property.
+We also strongly recommend taking out Tenants Contents Insurance.

 - You must confirm, yourself, any information given relating to a property’s services e.g. Council Tax Banding, Utilities, Broadband, Mobile Signals, parking permits etc with the relevant authorities and suppliers.